 History & Culture

-The history and culture of Golden Gate National Recreation Area includes the stories of the Ohlone and Coast Miwok communities, Mexican dairy farms and rural landscapes, the U.S. military and its expansive development of seacoast defenses and elegant early 20th century recreational baths and gardens.
+The history and culture of Golden Gate National Recreation Area is as varied and diverse as the stories of the Ohlone and Coast Miwok communities, Muir Woods redwood forest, successful Mexican and early American dairy farms, the U.S. Army's development of the Bay Area's expansive seacoast defenses, Alcatraz Island and elegant early 20th century recreational baths and gardens.

 Golden Gate National Receation Area encompasses a wide variety of history and resources.
 The park manages over 700 historic buildings, including 5 National Historic Landmarks and represent one of the country's largest collection of military installations and fortifications.
 There are over 60 recorded archeological sites, including sites from the Spanish and Mexican periods.
 Visit the following pages to learn more about our history and available resources.